hty1206/Happiness-Correlations-US-States-Tableau/README.md

-# ☺︎↑↓ Happiness Correlations in U.S. States
+# 💫 Happiness Correlations in U.S. States
 ## Introduction
 This project explores the key factors influencing happiness across U.S. states, focusing on the relationship between happiness, obesity rates, work environments, community conditions, and emotional/physical well-being.
 By understanding these connections, the aim is to propose policy recommendations that can improve people's quality of life and well-being across different regions in USA.

 ## Project Goals
 - **Analyze happiness distribution** across states.
-- **Investigate correlations between happiness and factors** like obesity, work environment, community environment and well-being.
+- **Investigate correlations between happiness and other factors** like obesity, work environment, community environment and well-being.
-- **Provide policy recommendations** to enhance happiness.
+- **Provide policy recommendations** to enhance happiness.**↑**

 ## Data Overview
 This project uses data from publicly available government datasets and research institutions, with the following columns: